 First, you need to create an Apk file for your demo app.
 You can do this with this command.

 Further, the command will create an APK file for the demo app.

 As you execute this command an APK file is generated in the “build/app/outputs/apk/” directory.
-It is the file we will use for testing in AI testbot without any configuration.
+It is the file we will use for testing in the AI testbot without any configuration.

 AI Testbot Started:

 First, you need to signup for the AI-testing platform.
 If you are not doing it by yourself, you can get professional Flutter development services to do it.
 You don’t need to have an extensive test file, an APK file will do.
-The next step is uploading the Apk file, then select the devices for which you want to test.
+The next step is uploading the Apk file, then selecting the devices for which you want to test.

 After a quick automated test, the dashboard shows all the relevant results.
 It includes videos, screenshots, and other information.

 As we move forward, auto testing is getting more traction.
 We have already seen how CI/CD(Continuous Integration/ Continuous Delivery) are automated with AI-based applications.
 The auto testing paradigm in Flutter apps is going through a similar transition.
-So, if you want faster testing with the best results, you should consider AI-based Flutter Apps testing!
+So, if you want faster testing with the best results, you should consider AI-based Flutter App testing!

 How to Auto testing your Flutter Apps using Artificial Intelligence?